 What happens if I/my family obtain an appointment but for some reason we cannot show up to the appointment?

-In this case, please make sure that the head of household or his/her spouse or an adult dependent approaches the centre to book a new appointment as soon as possible.
+In this case, the head of household or his/her spouse or an adult dependent should renew the appointment given for your family.
+You can book an appointment through the three different ways listed here.
 You can book a maximum of three appointments; if you fail to show up to all three your access to rights and services may be restricted.
-Please attend your verification at the appointed date and verify your registration.
+Please attend your verification interview at the appointed date and verify your registration.

 What happens if one or more of my family members cannot show up to the appointment but the rest of us can?

 In this case, the individual(s) who were not able to show up should book another appointment.
-The maximum number of appointments that a person can book is three.
-If he/she does not show up to all three of these appointments, then his/her access to rights and services may be restricted.
+Please do not forget that you can get maximum of three appointments.
+If you do not show up to all three of these appointments, then your access to rights and services may be restricted.

 What if I or one of my family members has a vulnerability such as a disability or medical condition that does not allow us to come to the verification centre?